 Germany has a federal higher education system.
 This means that the 16 states are responsible for higher education; hence regulations on admission and fees vary among them.
 While there are no tuition fees for EU students, all public universities charge “immatriculation” fees (“Semesterbeitrag”) both for national/EU and international students.
 They vary between 700 and 1,500 € per year; at most universities including free regional public transport.
 Only Baden-Württemberg introduced a general tuition fee of 3,000€ per year for Non-EU students.
 Private universities are free to set their own tuition fees.
 For more information on financing click here.

-Entry requirements If you come from an EU country, from Iceland, Liechtenstein, Norway or Switzerland and have a school-leaving certificate that qualifies you for higher education in your home country, it will usually also allow you to study in Germany.
+If you come from an EU country, from Iceland, Liechtenstein, Norway or Switzerland and have a school-leaving certificate that qualifies you for higher education in your home country, it will usually also allow you to study in Germany.
 If you come from outside the EU, two or three semesters of study in your home country are often sufficient, depending on where you are from.
 In artistic subjects, especially talented applicants are sometimes admitted based on work samples or aptitude tests alone.
-For more information on financing click here.
+For more information on entry requirements, please click here.